-2.9.3 Moreover, during the transitional period, and subject to acquired rights, the James Bay Crees, the Inuit of Québec and the Inuit of Port Burwell when they will have selected their lands as aforesaid, shall be granted by regulations of Québec and Canada, to the extent of their respective jurisdictions, which Québec and Canada hereby undertake to adopt to give effect to these presents, the exclusive right to hunt, fish and trap in the lands which are or shall be described as Category I and Category II lands and to grant the right to trap and to hunt and fish in Category III lands, the whole subject to such limitations on the Native people as are contained in Section 24 of the Agreement.
-These regulations shall also provide that the Inuit of Québec and the Inuit of Port Burwell (through their Community Councils) and the James Bay Crees shall be authorized to allow other persons to hunt, fish and trap in Category I and Category II lands in the manner set forth in Section 24.
-Moreover, subject to acquired rights, the said regulations shall also provide for the same rights to the Native people in respect to outfitting as would have applied had the Agreement come into force on the date of its execution, except that notices relating to the right of first refusal with respect to outfitting facilities during the Transitional Period shall be given to the interested Native parties in respect to areas of common interest.
+Category III lands, the whole subject to such limitations on the Native people as are contained in Section 24 of the Agreement.
+These regulations shall also provide that the Inuit of Quebec and the Inuit of Port Burwell (through their Community Councils) and the James Bay Crees shall be authorized to allow other persons to hunt, fish and trap in Category I and Category II lands the manner set forth in Section 24.
+Moreover, subject to acquired rights, the said regulations shall also provide for the same rights to the Native people in respect to outfitting as would have applied had the Agreement come into force on the date of its execution, except that notices relating to the right of first refusal with respect to outfitting facilities during the Transitional Period shall be given to the interested Native parties in respect to their respective areas of primary interest and to both interested Native parties in respect to areas of common interest.